 1. There are jobs.

 The demand for skilled workers has been increasing steadily for more than a decade, even during periods of economic decline.
-And there's no sign of it slowing down.

 Click on the map below to find out what trades employers